Planthive/iotchip/README.md

     $ sudo git commit -m ".gitignore is now working"

 ## Application Context Path
-The software application directories are located under `/opt/iotchip` or `/home/pi/iotchip` This path is defined in multiple locations through predefined variables for python or hardcoded in shell files:
+The software application directories are located under `/home/pi/iotchip` This path is defined in multiple locations through predefined variables for python or hardcoded in shell files:
 * <b>/bin/beans/utils</b> : for Python context, `utils.getContextPath()` will